dflubacher/devops/distros/ubuntu/README.md

 ### Google Chrome apt repository
 After running the playbook of lat7490, the google-chrome.list in `/etc/apt/apt.conf.d/` contains an additional line without `signed-by` (in contrast to the playbook one).
 This results in a conflict during `apt update`.
 Removing the unsigned line is not useful, as Google Chrome apparently replaces it.

-### swap file (blank screen/sleep freeze)
-Ubuntu 20.04 autoinstall configures the swap partition specified in storage.yaml correctly, including the entry in /etc/fstab.
-However, there also is an additional swap file at `/swap.img`.
-It seems that this causes problems at blank screen/sleep/suspend (freezes).

-How to check:
-- `free` has shown swap with about 4 GB larger than my swap partition.
-- `swapon -s` has shown two entries, `/swap.img` and `/dev/dm-2`
-- Entry in /etc/fstab for swap.img

-Workaround:
-- manual:
-    ```sh
-    swapoff /path/to/swap.img
-    ```
-- Ansible playbook using the mount module (see lat7490)
 ### Unable to use array variables in early- and late-commands
 ADDITIONAL_FILES and AUTOINSTALL_FILES file references defined in vars.env are only used by modify-installer.sh to copy them into the installer.
 The variables cannot be used in the autoinstall yaml files to copy them from the installer into the target system.
-Instead they have to be written out in the form `/cdrom/autoinstall/<basename.ext>` where basename.ext is the corresponding file name.
+Instead they have to be written out with their literal form `/cdrom/autoinstall/<basename.ext>` where `basename.ext` is the corresponding file name.

 ### Second terminal on first login
 TODO: check why it is called.
-Observed with latest daily build (2022-01-20)
 ### Locale generation
 Probably related to ubuntu-desktop-minimal, the settings dialog `Region & Language` seems empty/default.
-Ansible playbook is updated to install en_US and de_CH, but the formats need to be configured also.
+Ansible playbook is updated to install en_US, en_GB and de_CH, but the formats need to be configured also.
 ## Notes
 ### Debian style preseeding vs. autoinstall
-Ubuntu 20.04 server doesn't support preseed (debconf-set-selections) anymore.
+Since Ubuntu 20.04 preseeding (debconf-set-selections) is no longer supported.
 Tried preseeding with Desktop version, but to no avail (kernel panic).
 > NOTE: `autoinstall` keyword in grub.cfg doesn't prompt for automated installation, a thumb drive in the machine will therefore reformat and install everything without delay.

 After installation, the final version of the autoinstall configuration can be found at `/var/log/installer/autoinstall-user-data`.
 The LUKS password is set to a temporary file `/tmp/luks-key-abcdefgh`.